Which place is cheaper, Munich or Beijing?

 It's hard to know how much time to spend in Munich.
 Many people enjoy the live music and food when visiting Munich.
 One week may feel like too much time unless you plan to do a lot of relaxing.

-For some great organized tour ideas, see The Best 2-Week Tours from Beijing, The Best Family-Friendly Tours to China, The Best Romantic Tours for Couples in Germany, and The Best Walking Tours in Germany.
+For some great organized tour ideas, see The Best 2-Week Tours from Beijing, The Best Family-Friendly Tours to China, The Best Luxury Tours to Germany, and The Best Budget Tours to Germany.

 Looking for a hotel in Beijing or Munich?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.